KeL1n1995/Chrysanthemic-GEMs/README.md

 Stores the memote reports of the model, which provide an evaluation of the model's quality and integrity.

 ### `Script` Folder
-Contains the functions and scripts used throughout the project for model simulations and data processing.
+Contains the functions and scripts used throughout the project for model simulations and data processing tasks.